Click below to find more information on our Labradoodle puppies.

 - Once on the wait list you can check the online wait list to see your family name and check your preferences.

 - We will immediately send you the past months updates.
 We send out lots of updates.
-One update goes out the beginning of each month and then pregnancy announcements, birth announcements and short list requests are sent out as well.
+One update goes out the beginning of each month plus we send out pregnancy announcements, birth announcements and short list requests are sent out as well.

-- PLEASE email us ASAP if you will be out of town during the next two weeks and we will not be able to get in touch with you and you are interested in this litter.
+- PLEASE email us ASAP if you will be out of town during the expected birth period and we will not be able to get in touch with you and you are on the short list.

 The Puppies are Born